Kick Out Zwarte Piet

-Kick Out Zwarte Piet (KOZP) is a Dutch activist organization that campaigns against the Zwarte Piet character ([ˈzʋɑrtə ˈpit], in English: Black Pete, or Black Peter) in the culture of the Low Countries.
-Zwarte Piet is traditionally part of the annual Christian feast of Sinterklaasavond (in English: "St. Nicholas' Eve") in the Netherlands, Belgium and the Dutch diaspora on the evening of 5 December in the Netherlands and 6 December in Belgium.
+Kick Out Zwarte Piet (KOZP) is a Dutch organization that campaigns against the Zwarte Piet character ([ˈzʋɑrtə ˈpit], in English: Black Pete, or Black Peter) in the culture of the Low Countries.
+Zwarte Piet is traditionally part of the annual Christian feast of Sinterklaasavond (in English: "St. Nicholas' Eve") in the Netherlands, Belgium, some territories of the former Dutch Empire and the Dutch diaspora on the evening of 5 December in the Netherlands and 6 December in Belgium.
 Saint Nicholas Day is also celebrated in the Balkans, Eastern Europe, Central Europe and the Middle East.
 In the folklore of the Low Countries, Zwarte Piet is portrayed as the dark-skinned Spanish Moor companion to Sinterklaas.

-Zwarte Piet is a controversial part of Dutch culture in part due to the perceived likeness to the now-disgraced blackface tradition in the United States.
-Because of this, efforts are made by KOZP and some members of the Dutch public in the form of meetings and protests to abolish Zwarte Piet from Sinterklaasavond, often met by opposition from traditionalists who generally argue that Zwarte Piet represents Dutch tradition and not racism.
+The character of Zwarte Piet is controversial, as depictions traditionally involve white actors in blackface.
+Because of this, efforts are made by KOZP and some members of the Dutch public in the form of meetings, threats and protests to abolish Zwarte Piet from Sinterklaasavond, often met by opposition from traditionalists who generally argue that Zwarte Piet represents Dutch tradition and not racism.